 Unit 2 has hydraulically locked runner blades due to failed blade packing sleeves (April 2017) and is restricted to a smaller operating range until the blade seals are repaired or replaced.
+Values provided by HDC based on the abbreviated index test in January 2018.